-The Ports of Keelung and Taichung in Taiwan receive high environmental recognition
+The Ports of Keelung and Taichung (Taiwan) achieves an ECOPORTS PERS Certfication after validation by Lloyd’s Register, a high environmental recognition

 ECOSLC congratulates the Ports of Keelung and Taichung, and the Taiwan International Ports Corporation (TIPC) for achieving the ECOPORTS Port Environmental Review System (PERS) certification after positive evaluations of their respective applications by Lloyd’s Register Quality Assurance.
 Both ports achieve ECOPORTS PERS certification for the first time.
 ECOSLC welcomes them to the distinguished worldwide network of ECOPORTS PERS certificate holders.
 With these certifications the number of ECOPORTS PERS certified ports in Taiwan rises to three.
 (The Port of Kaoshiung received its ECOPORTS PERS certificate in November 2014).